AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 We will now start to build up the concepts that allow us to solve this problem.

 === Extrinsic Riemannian geometry
+We will almost always be working in orthonormal coordinates on $M$, that is, at any point $p$ there are coordinates $x^1,...,x^n$ such that the vector fields
+$
+  e_i = diff/(diff x^i)
+$
+form an orthonormal basis _at the point $p$_, we cannot, in general, assume that they form an orthonormal basis in any neighborhood of $p$.

+Recall that since $M$ is the boundary of a manifold it must be orientable, it thus has a canonical 'outward' pointing unit normal vector field, which we will call $nu$.
+Then we define the second fundamental form $h$ to be the bilinear form given by
+$
+   h(X,Y) = ip(X, ov(nabla)_Y nu).
+$
+This second fundamental form encodes within itself how the manifold $M$ lies inside $N$, it also carries with it a number of useful properties, the most important of which is that it is symmetric, see @leeIntroductionRiemannianManifolds2018b[p.~227] for details.

+More concretely, in the orthonormal coordinates above the fundamental form takes

 #pagebreak(weak: true)

 #bibliography("Thesis.bib")